elshaka/js-weather/README.md

 # js-weather
-A simple weather app built to get familiar with asynchronous JavaScript.
+A simple weather app built to get familiar with asynchronous JavaScript (and now React!).

 ![screenshot](./screenshot.png)

 ## Built with

 - ES6
+- React
 - SASS
 - npm
 - webpack